 Restaurant: Bar Bruno

-“I love Bar Bruno.
+“I love Bar Bruno in Carroll Gardens.
 It’s very laid back and lively, the restaurant serves good Mexican food and a very upbeat soundtrack too.
 The last time I went there, the waiter sang and danced to Sizzla while serving guacamoles and margaritas.
 The décor is inspired in the world of soccer.
 Brazilians will surely feel at home.”

 Bar Bruno is inspired in the 1960’s styled bars, with touches of European and Mexican cafeterias.
 They are a great neighborhood spot, with good food at reasonable prices, plus, great music!